25 Self-Compassion Tools for Taking Care of the Caregiver

 Give this a try »

-7. Identify what you really want
+7. Identifying what we really want

 Be aware of when you use self-criticism as a way to motivate you.